tundeiness/Apple-page-clone/README.md

 # Apple-page-clone

-This is a clone of one of the most design-forward companies in the world.
-It’s not a very complex site but it uses background photos well and the navbar at the top contains a gradient that you should be able to mimic.
+This is a project based on cloning the landing page of one of the most design-forward companies in the world.
+It tests my understanding of the use of background photos as well as mimicing the gradient used for the navbar at the top of the site.

 ## Author
 This projects was executed by **Tunde Oretade**.
 You can find me here on  [Github](https://github.com/tundeiness/) and,  here on [LinkedIn](https://www.linkedin.com/in/tunde-oretade/)

 ## Technologies used.